akhilrajmailbox/GuestBook/kubespray-Install/README.md

 $ cd kubespray
 ```

-Now you can either copy the pem file which you used to create the cluster on AWS into this directory from your local machine OR just copy the contents into a new file on the k8s Manager.
+Now you can either copy the pem file which you used to create the instances on AWS into this directory from your local machine OR just copy the contents into a new file on the k8s Manager.

 View the contents of K8s.pem file on your local machine using the command line.